Democrat Party Racism -Part 1

 • Slavery was so common that as much as 30% of commerce worldwide was built on slavery.

 • US Slave Traders did not hunt down, capture, and export slaves to the USA.
-They were purchased from other African Nationals that captured slaves from rival tribes.
-This fact alone shows how common and acceptable it was at the time, and still common today.
+They were purchased from other African Nationals who captured slaves from rival tribes.

 • 7 million slaves exist TODAY in AFRICA. – Link

-• 1.2 Million White slaves were captured and enslaved in Africa.
-Link
+• 1.2 Million White slaves were captured and enslaved in Africa – 1500s to early 1800s Link

 This painting from the 17th Century shows ransom being paid to free white slaves.